A multi-master cluster is a fully connected network of Oracle Key Vault servers called nodes.

 First, you must unpair the primary-standby server configuration.
-Then you should upgrade the unpaired former primary server to the latest Oracle Key Vault release.
-(Alternatively, you can perform the upgrade and then unpair the primary-standby server configuration.)
-After completing these steps, you can convert the upgraded, former primary server to an initial node.
+Then you should upgrade the unpaired former primary server to the lateset Oracle Key Vault release.
+After you have upgraded the former primary server, you can convert it to an initial node.

 If you have the latest release of Oracle Key Vault in a primary-standby deployment, you must also unpair it before you can move it to a multi-master cluster.
 Then, you can directly convert the former primary server to an initial node.

-Before you perform this kind of migration, you should back up the servers that are currently used in the primary-standby deployment.
+Before you perform this kind of migration, you should back up the servers that will be used in the primary-standby deployment.

 3.5 Oracle Key Vault Multi-Master Cluster Deployment Scenarios